tbnorth/funcsplit/README.md

 # funcsplit.py

 So you wrote a Python function/method that's too long, and now you want to split it.
-Where - well, where the number of active variables is at a minimum.  `funcsplit.py` uses [AST tree](https://docs.python.org/3/library/ast.html) parsing to count the number of active variables (variables which will be used again further down the function) on each line of the function.
+But where?
+Well, where the number of active variables is at a minimum.  `funcsplit.py` uses
+[AST tree](https://docs.python.org/3/library/ast.html) parsing to count the number of active variables (variables which will be used again further down the function) on each line of the function.

 For example, for code with a too complex function in lines 37-105:
 ```